MingyuYan-ICT/MingyuYan-ICT/_pages/about.md

 **Associate Professor**
 **Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)**

 Mingyu Yan is currently an associate professor at the Institute of Computing Technology, Chinese Academy of Sciences.
-Mingyu has published over 15 research papers in top-tier conferences and journals, including MICRO, HPCA, DAC, ICCAD, AAAI, IJCAI, PIEEE, IEEE TC, IEEE TCAD, IEEE/CAA JAS, and IEEE J-STSP.
+He has published over 15 research papers in top-tier conferences and journals, including MICRO, HPCA, DAC, ICCAD, AAAI, IJCAI, PIEEE, IEEE TC, IEEE TCAD, IEEE/CAA JAS, and IEEE J-STSP.
 He has served as a TPC member for HPCA 2024, ICS 2024, and IJCAI 2024, an ERC member for ISCA 2024, and a reviewer for various journals including IEEE TPDS, IEEE TPAMI, IEEE CAL, Frontiers in Neuroscience, and others.
 He is a recipient of the First Prize in the Beijing Science and Technology Award and the Outstanding Doctoral Dissertation Award from the China Computer Federation.
 Additionally, he has been selected for the Young Talent Development Program of the China Computer Federation, the member of Youth Innovation Promotion Association of Chinese Academy of Sciences, and the Youth Team Program in Basic Research of the Chinese Academy of Sciences.

 ## Research Interests